SekolahCode/flutter_cache/README.md

 // load Cache by key
 cache.load('key'); // This will load the cache data.

+// return `defaultValue` if key not exists cache.load('key', 'defaultValue')

 // destroy single cache by key cache.destroy('key');